ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 <br />

 #### Trusted Service to Service communication: Client Credentials grant type
-The trusted service can request an access token using only its client-id and client-secret when the client is requesting access to the protected resources under its control, It is very important that the client credentials grant type MUST only be used by confidential clients.
+The trusted service can request an access token using only its client-id and client-secret.
+When the client is requesting access to the protected resources under its control, it is very important that the client credentials grant type MUST only be used by confidential clients.

 * Zuul authenticates with his client-id and client-secret
 * The UAA validates the credentials and returns a valid JWT